minetest-mods/minetest-mods.github.io/README.md

 Mod author and admin should do their best to avoid supporting a legacy of old world data, as this generally does not provide the best atmosphere to develop new mods and mod features going forward.
-At times it may be best to remove support for old minetest game versions, old APIs or game object types.
+At times it may be best to remove support for old Luanti versions, old APIs or game object types.
 We encourage people to provide fallback code for old code, but would prefer if people code with a healthy attitude of cleaning out old code instead.